For an informative overview of all our current itineraries to this country--and how to choose among them--see Field Guides Brazil Tours.

 "On February 27, 1914, shortly after midday, we started down the River of Doubt into the unknown.
 We were quite uncertain whether after a week we should find ourselves in the Gy-Parana, or after six weeks in the Madeira, or after three months we knew not where."
-So wrote Theodore Roosevelt in his Through the Brazilian Wilderness, a remarkable diary of his experiences and survival traversing an uncharted sector of the vast Amazon basin.
+So wrote Theodore Roosevelt to open Chapter VIII of his book, Through the Brazilian Wilderness, a remarkable diary of his experiences and survival traversing an uncharted sector of the vast Amazon basin.
 Nearly 100 years later, the Rio Roosevelt, as it is now called, remains one of the most pristine rivers in Amazonia, coursing through hundreds of kilometers of undisturbed forest.
-The river is as inaccessible as it was in Roosevelt's day--except for one point on the map in far southern Amazonas state: the beautiful new Pousada Rio Roosevelt.
-We love the place, so we've decided to take you birding there!
+The river is as inaccessible as it was in Roosevelt's day--except for one point in far southern Amazonas state just above the Mato Grosso border: the beautiful Pousada Rio Roosevelt.
+We're ready to take you birding there!

 Download an itinerary, triplist(s), request space, and see more about this tour...

 If you would like a longer birding holiday, some departures of this tour may be combined with:

 RAINFOREST & SAVANNA: Alta Floresta & the Northern Pantanal, Brazil